indigo423/blog.no42.org/content/article/jna-vs-jicmp/index.md

 #org.opennms.netmgt.icmp.pingerClass=org.opennms.netmgt.icmp.jna.JnaPinger
 ```

-**☢️** You can't install just JICMP6 alone.
+**☢️** You can't install just JICMP6 alone, you need JICMP as well.
 When I started OpenNMS with that configuration.
 The Ping implementation algorithm will fallback to JNA.
 If you enforce it with the property, the startup will crash with a thread dump like shown below with `journalctl -u opennms`.

 ```
 Nov 28 13:16:55 rocky-dev systemd[1]: opennms.service: Supervising process 2701 which is not our child.
 We'll most likely not notice when it exits.